LAT Football League

 Years 4, 5, and 6

-On Wednesday 18th 2019, children from Prince Rock came 3rd at a Goals Football Tournament with schools from across the city.
+On Wednesday 18th September 2019, children from Prince Rock came 3rd at a Goals Football Tournament with schools from across the city.
 We are proud of their efforts and their teamwork.
-A special well done to Freya who was chosen for an individual method because of her determination and good sportsmanship!
+A special well done to Freya who was chosen for an individual medal because of her determination and good sportsmanship!

 Here is a message from the organiser of the event: